lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

 ### Create a GCE Virtual Machine

- - IF you still have to join *GCE*, go to the [GCE Home page](https://cloud.google.com/compute/) and click *Try it for free* (it's possible you are first asked to enter Google Mail credential, though).
-Enter the minimum needed (names, email, date of birth), then click *Create*.
-Click *Continue to Google Developers Console*.
-Click on the *Yes* radio buttons to agree with T&C, then click *Agree and continue*.
-Fill the information about the billing method, and then click *Start your free trial*.
+ - IF you still have to join *GCE*, go to the [GCE Home page](https://cloud.google.com/compute/) and click *Try it for free*.
+You are now asked to enter Google Mail credential, or to create a new account.
+Once done, you have to fill the information about the billing method, and then click *Start your free trial*.
  - Go to the [Project console](https://console.cloud.google.com/iam-admin/projects) and click *CREATE PROJECT* at the top.
 In the upcoming pop up enter a **suitable name**, then click *Show advanced options...*, and choose **europe-west**.
 Click *Create*.
 Give the system some time...
  - Go to [VM Instances console](https://console.cloud.google.com/compute/instances), select the project you want to use from the top left arrow list.
  - Click the *Create instance button*